-Financial instruments are initially recognised at fair value plus directly attributable costs where applicable.
+Financial instruments are initially recognised at fair value plus directly attributable transaction costs where applicable.
 The Company's financial assets (amounts owed by Group undertakings) are subsequently carried at amortised cost.
+Non-derivative financial liabilities, including creditors, are subsequently carried at amortised cost using the effective interest method.

-Where interest bearing receivables and payables have their floating rates based on benchmark rates, such as London Interbank Offered Rate ("LIBOR"), the Company accounted for the application of replacement benchmark rates in accordance with the Amendments to International Financial Reporting Standard ("IFRS") 9 Financial Instruments published in 2019 (phase 1) and 2020 (phase 2) when applicable.
-The replacement rate (USDSOFR) has been applied since December 2021.
+Where interest bearing receivables and payables have their floating rates based on benchmark rates, such as London Interbank Offered Rate ("LIBOR"), the Company accounted for the application of replacement benchmark rates in accordance with the Amendments to IFRS 9 Financial Instruments published in 2019 (phase 1) and 2020 (phase 2) when applicable.
+The replacement rate Sterling Overnight Index Average ("SONIA") has been applied since August 2021.